AhmedShalaby101/word2vec_from_scratch/README.md

 # Word2Vec From Scratch 🧠💬

-This project implements a Word2Vec model (skip-gram architecture) **from scratch using PyTorch**.
+This project implements a Word2Vec model (CBOW architecture) **from scratch using PyTorch**.
 It includes a full training pipeline, dataset preprocessing, and a simple app to visualize word embeddings.

 ## 🚀 Features
-- Custom implementation of Word2Vec (skip-gram)
+- Custom implementation of Word2Vec (CBOW)
 - PyTorch model training and saving
 - Data preparation pipeline (raw → processed)
 - Embedding visualization interface via `APP.py`